Impressions from the Seahawks’ 22-14 preseason-opening win vs. Denver Broncos

 Seattle didn’t bother to hide that Thursday, calling safety and corner blitzes a handful of times in an effort to get pressure, with one resulting in one of the game’s big plays — safety DeShawn Shead sacking Denver quarterback Drew Lock in the end zone for a safety in the third quarter.

-That was an early sign Carroll may be more willing than ever to blitz, especially until the Seahawks prove they can get a rush out of four-man fronts.
+The blitzes appeared an early sign Carroll may be more willing than ever to blitz, especially until the Seahawks prove they can get a rush out of four-man fronts.
+Seattle kept up the pressure until the very end — a blitz from corner Akeem King forced a hurried pass from Lock that Jamar Taylor picked off with just over two minutes left that sewed up the win.

-The Seahawks kept the pressure up until the very end — a blitz from corner Akeem King forced a hurried pass from Drew Lock that Jamar Taylor picked off with just over two minutes left that sewed up the win.
+“We want to see who the blitzers are and we trying to figure that out,” Carroll said.
+“He (defensive coordinator Ken Norton Jr.) gave them a lot of shots and it was good.”

 Utah defensive duo more up than down